-The Continuing Scholars Award will be awarded to Arlington educators to support education experiences that will in turn benefit their students.
+The Continuing Scholars Award of up to $2,500 will be awarded to Arlington educators to support personal and professional enrichment experiences that, in turn, benefit students.

 - Julie Harrington, Hardy 4th grade; Teacher’s College Conferring and Small Group Institute in Reading